silx-kit/h5grove/CONTRIBUTING.md

 Tests are handled with [pytest](https://docs.pytest.org/en/stable/index.html).
 These are mostly integration tests for now that tests the responses of the endpoints of the tornado and flask example apps.

-Once `h5grove` is installed in editable mode, simply run the test with: `pytest`.
+Once `h5grove` is installed in editable mode, simply run the tests with: `pytest`.

 ### Benchmarks

 Benchmarks of different formats (`json`, `.npy`) and web server frameworks (`flask`, `tornado`) are run as part of the tests.
 Those benchmarks are based on [pytest-benchmark](https://pytest-benchmark.readthedocs.io/en/latest/).

+The test suite can be run without these benchmarks by running `pytest --benchmark-skip`.

 ## Release